TauGuide/tau-guide-documents/docs/tau-conceptual-guide.md

 (^17) In particular, due to Gödel’s incompleteness, we can safely claim that no one will ever fully understand arithmetic.

 our logic of choice will include a self-interpreter and built-in quoting and evaluation operators, and by that Tau need not replace its code and externally run it, but it can simply call the evaluation operator over the quoted code inside the blockchain and by that replay the blockchain from the genesis block to its current block, resulting, among other desired outcomes, with a proof-carrying execution that justifies the whole blockchain’s history up to the last block^18.
-Furthermore, a special step between consensus and the next version is introdced, call it “application”.
+Furthermore, a special step between consensus and the next version is introduced, call it “application”.
 After users have said their opinion and a consensus is reached, the change doesn’t occur right away, but the users have to also agree to apply the change, and if they don’t, the discussion continues and may or may not reach a different